lamps-wg/cms-ml-dsa/draft-ietf-lamps-cms-ml-dsa.md

 The Module-Lattice-Based Digital Signature Algorithm (ML-DSA) is a digital signature algorithm standardised by NIST as part of their post-quantum cryptography standardization process.
 It is intended to be secure against both "traditional" cryptographic attacks, as well as attacks utilising a quantum computer.
 It offers smaller signatures and significantly faster runtimes than SLH-DSA {{FIPS205}}, an alternative post-quantum signature algorithm also standardised by NIST.
 This document specifies the use of the ML-DSA in CMS at three security levels: ML-DSA-44, ML-DSA-65, and ML-DSA-87.
-See {{Appendix B of I-D.ietf-lamps-dilithium-certificates}} for more information on the security levels and keys sizes of ML-DSA.
+See {{Appendix B of I-D.ietf-lamps-dilithium-certificates}} for more information on the security levels and key sizes of ML-DSA.

 Prior to standardisation, ML-DSA was known as Dilithium.
 ML-DSA and Dilithium are not compatible.